leowz/fitleiOSAppGitBook/appendix.md

 ### ChangeInformationVC

-This controller is the controller for user to create the first avatar.
-It only appears when user do not have any avatar.
+This controller is the controller for user to recreate new avatars.

 In `viewDidAppear`